-AD7858/AD7858L to 8XC51 Interface
+AD7856 to 8XC51 Interface

-Figure 37 shows the AD7858/AD7858L interface to the 8XC51.
-The 8XL51 is for interfacing to the AD7858/AD7858L when the supply is at 3 V. The 8XC51 only runs at 5 V. The 8XC51 is in Mode 0 operation.
+Figure 37 shows the AD7856 interface to the 8XC51.
+The 8XC51 only runs at 5 V. The 8XC51 is in Mode 0 operation.
 This is a two-wire interface consisting of the SCLK and the DIN which acts as a bidirectional line.
-The SYNC is tied low.
+The $\overline{\text{SYNC}}$ is tied low.
 The BUSY line can be used to give an interrupt driven system but this would not normally be the case with the 8XC51.
-For the 8XC51 12 MHz version the serial clock will run at a maximum of 1 MHz so the serial interface of the AD7858/AD7858L will only be running at 1 MHz.
-The CLKIN signal must be provided separately to the AD7858/AD7858L from a port line on the 8XC51 or from a source other than the 8XC51.
-Here the SCLK cannot be tied to the CLKIN as the $\overline{\text{SYNC}}$ is tied low permanently.
-The $\overline{\text{CONVST}}$ signal can be provided from an external timer or conversion can be started in software if required.
-The sequence of events would typically be to write to the control register via the DIN line setting a conversion start and the 2-wire interface mode (this would be performed in two 8-bit writes), wait for the conversion to be finished (4.6 μs with 4 MHz CLKIN), read the conversion result data on the DIN line (this would be performed in two 8-bits reads), and repeat the sequence.
-The maximum serial frequency will be determined by the data access and hold times of the 8XC51 and the AD7858/AD7858L.
+For the 8XC51 12 MHz version the serial clock will run at a maximum of 1 MHz so the serial interface of the AD7856 will only be running at 1 MHz.
+The CLKIN signal must be provided separately to the AD7856 from a port line on the 8XC51 or from a source other than the 8XC51.
+Here the SCLK cannot be tied to the CLKIN as the SYNC is permanently tied low.
+The CONVST signal can be provided from an external timer or conversion can be started in software if required.
+The sequence of events would typically be writing to the control register via the DIN line setting a conversion start and the 2-wire interface mode (this would be performed in two 8-bit writes), wait for the conversion to be finished (3.5 μs with 6 MHz CLKIN), read the conversion result data on the DIN line (this would be performed in two 8-bit reads), and repeat the sequence.
+The maximum serial frequency will be determined by the data access and hold times of the 8XC51 and the AD7856.